Share

 Elective Courses (22 credits)

-Elective course work includes seminars from various graduate programs at Olin Business School as well as other graduate-level Arts and Sciences courses authorized by the program director and approved by the course instructor.
-After successfully passing the finance qualifying exams (or field exams), you will write an extended research paper under the guidance of a faculty member in preparation for your thesis proposal.
-The faculty member will advise you throughout the stages of the thesis – proposal, research, writing, and defense – as well as serve on the thesis and defense committees.
-View the Finance DBA electives (PDF)
+Elective course work includes seminars from various graduate programs at WashU Olin and other graduate-level Arts & Sciences courses authorized by the program director and approved by the course instructor.
+After successfully passing the finance qualifying exams (or field exams), you write an extended research paper under the guidance of a faculty member in preparation for your thesis proposal.
+The faculty member advises you throughout the stages of the thesis—proposal, research, writing and defense—and serves on the thesis and defense committees.

 Research (24 credits)